FranzZemen/re-data-type/ts-src/wiki.md

 The runtime conversion is the attempt to convert to a native Javascript type if it is not already in that type.
-This information is not that useful for literal types, but could be useful if, for example, an Attribute Expression with a Number Data Type pointed to at run time to a property that happens to be a quoted number; it may be beyond the easy control of the user to change that and this case is fairly frequent.
+This information is not that useful for literal types, but could be useful if, for example, an Attribute Expression with a Number ReDataType Type pointed to at run time to a property that happens to be a quoted number; it may be beyond the easy control of the user to change that and this case is fairly frequent.
 Therefore, the Rules Engine does allow for these natural conversions to happen upon evaluation.

 ## Examples

-For examples of Standard Data Types in Value Expression literals and other Expressions, see [Expressions](Expression).
+For examples of Standard ReDataType Types in Value Expression literals and other Expressions, see [Expressions](Expression).

 ## Text Format Parsers

-Parsers for literals at the Data Type level are not likely to be that useful to the regular Rules Engine user, but there may be some \cause for invoking them directly.
+Parsers for literals at the ReDataType Type level are not likely to be that useful to the regular Rules Engine user, but there may be some \cause for invoking them directly.
 This section explains how to invoke them, with a more detailed explanation in the [Contributor's Reference](ContributorDataType).
 More typically, usage of the Value Expression parser would be used than these low level parsers.

-Each Data Type (including Custom Data Types) has their own parsers that supply the following API:
+Each ReDataType Type (including Custom ReDataType Types) has their own parsers that supply the following API:

     parse(remaining: string, forceType: boolean, ec?: LogExecutionContext): [string, any];